 If you wait several days before purchasing anything and you still want the item, then you will know that you truly want it.

-This way, you will avoid making impulse purchases which will be better for your wallet.
+This way, you will avoid making impulse purchases, which bwill be better for your wallet and the planet.

 If you want to minimize your space, you could just have one or two multipurpose cleaners that you can use everywhere.